Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 If a 20-30 minutes walk through busy streets with luggage (+ potentially in the summer heat) doesn’t sound appealing to you, be sure to book a hotel closer to the station or just take a taxi.

-We stayed at Hotel Accademia closer to the center, about 20 minutes walk from the station.
-It’s located in a nice lively university area, close to several great restaurants, and just 5-10 minutes walk from the main sights in the center.
-I didn’t particularly love the hotel itself, but the area is very pleasant and the location is good for sightseeing.
+We stayed at Hotel Accademia, closer to the center, about 20 minutes walk from the station.
+It’s located in a nice, lively university area, close to several great restaurants, and just 5-10 minutes walk from the main sights.
+I didn’t particularly love the hotel itself, but the area is very pleasant, and the location is good for sightseeing.
+That said, next time, I would consider one of the following options in Bologna.

 You could simply stay close to the station to make it easy for yourself upon arrival/departure (in that case, check out Starhotels Excelsior).
 This means a bit more walking to the main sights, but without your luggage, it’s really no big deal.